James M's review of Paramount's Sonic the Hedgehog (2020) film

 The film kicks off in San Francisco where Sonic is being pursued by Doctor Robotnik.
 What, already?
 What the heck is happening?

-During the chase, Sonic pauses to narrate as many of you possible non Sonic fans are wondering "why is this handsome hedgehog being chased by a moustached madman from the Civil War".
+During the chase, Sonic pauses to narrate as many of you possible non Sonic fans are wondering "why is this handsome hedgehog being chased by a mustached madman from the Civil War".
 The hedgehog says it feels like he's been running his whole life and, for the sake of simplicity, a rewind begins.

-The movie REALLY starts on Sonic's world on what is presumably South Island with young Sonic running through Green Hills all while older Sonic narrates.
+The movie REALLY starts on Sonic's world on what is presumably South Island with young Sonic running through Green Hill all while older Sonic narrates.
 After watching the hedgehog race through Green Hill, Sonic arrives at his house and we meet his guardian and mother-like figure Longclaw the Owl who is basically "Obi-Wan Kenobi" with a beak and can eat mice.

-Um, Sonic.
+Um, Sonic?
 I don't think it's fair comparing Longclaw to Obi Wan, Obi Wan is a human Jedi and Longclaw is a non-mystic owl.
 Leave the comparisons out or wait until later to discuss them.

 Anyways, after Longclaw warns Sonic about being seeing running around, they're attacked by a tribe of Echidnas and are forced to flee before one echidna gets a lucky shot and knocks Longclaw out of the sky.
 Longclaw conjures up a warp ring leading to our world and tells Sonic to stay hidden before sending him through the ring to the world on the other side of the universe.